How to Create a VPC for Use with Amazon Aurora

 Create a VPC and Subnets

 You can only create an Amazon Aurora DB cluster in an Amazon Virtual Private Cloud (VPC) with at least two subnets in at least two Availability Zones.
 You can create an Aurora DB cluster in the default VPC for your AWS account, or you can create a user-defined VPC.
-For information, see Amazon RDS and Amazon Virtual Private Cloud (VPC).
+For information, see Virtual Private Clouds (VPCs) and Amazon RDS.

 Amazon RDS will, optionally, create a VPC and subnet group for you to use with your Amazon Aurora DB cluster.
 This can be helpful if you have never created a VPC, or if you would like to create a new VPC that is separate from your other VPCs.
 If you want Amazon RDS to create a VPC and subnet group for you, then skip this procedure and see Create a DB Cluster.